wpjwegman/tournament-organizer-system/documents/docs/domains/discipline/discipline.md

 - Discipline points to that Activity, lists Categories (if any), and lays out the Stages used in competition.
 - Each Stage explicitly selects which [Activity Variation](activity/variation/variation.md) applies.

-This separation keeps the “what is played” (Activity) apart from “how we run the competition” (Discipline and Stages).
+This separation keeps the "what is played" (Activity) apart from "how we run the competition" (Discipline and Stages).

 ## Purpose